 Challenge the norm.
 Define healthy masculinity.
 Act to end violence.

-The KU Men’s Action Project is a multi-week, cohort-based program intended to facilitate dialogue encouraging and challenging participants to critically examine masculine norms in the campus community, discuss the systemic connections between traditional masculinity and sexual violence, and addresses unhealthy expressions of masculinity that harm women, men, and other folx.Nominate & Apply Here
+The KU Men’s Action Project is a multi-week, cohort-based program intended to facilitate dialogue that encourages and challenges participants to critically examine masculine norms in their lives, discuss the systemic connections between traditional masculinity and sexual violence, and address unhealthy expressions of masculinity that harm women, men, and other folx.Nominate & Apply Here

 Why Men's Action Project?

 Sexual violence prevention efforts have recently shifted from engaging men as potential offenders to engaging them as allies and leaders in violence prevention.
 In 2017, the Sexual Assault Prevention & Education Center (SAPEC) at the University of Kansas launched the KU Men's Action Project.
 The program draws upon promising practices in men's engagement from other universities, public health providers, and non-profit organizations focused on a commitment to gender-transformative practices.